Low birth weight: Other exposures

 Elevated blood lead levels in pregnant women, even those well below the US Centers for Disease Control and Prevention's 10 ug/dL "level of concern", can cause miscarriage, premature birth, and LBW in the offspring.
 Exposure of pregnant women to airplane noise was found to be associated with low birth weight via adverse effects on fetal growth.
 Prevalence of low birth weight in Japan is associated with radiation doses from the Fukushima accidents of March 2011.

+There is a correlation between actions and stress of pregnant mothers and LBW.

+Maternal Health

+The health of the mother during pregnancy may act as a sole or confounding factor in the cause of LBW.
+Maternal health factors that may influence LBW include but are not limited to their nutritional status, smoking habits, their weight prior to becoming pregnant and the weight they gain while pregnant, as well as inadequate prenatal care such as failure to take supplements and attend routine appointments with an OBGYN.
+Specifically in regard to maternal weight, the less total gestational weight gain, or weight gained by the mother during the pregnancy, the higher the risk for pre term birth and low birth weight.

+Parity

+There have been multiple studies regarding maternal parity and LBW.
+Parity is the number of births or pregnancies carried to viability a woman has had.
+Women who are nulliparous, or who never delivered a fetus at viable gestational age, are at higher risk for having a LBW child as compared to primiparous or multiparous women.

-Periodontal health
+Periodontal Disease

 Low birth weight, preterm birth and preeclampsia have been associated with maternal periodontal disease, though the strength of the observed associations is inconsistent and varies according to the population studied, the means of periodontal assessment and the periodontal disease classification employed.
 The risk of low birth weight can be reduced with treatment of the periodontal disease.
 This therapy is safe during pregnancy and reduces the inflammatory burden, thus decreasing risk for preterm birth and low birth weight.

+Maternal Discrimination in the United States

+In the United States, being African American is one of the major predictive factors in adverse birth outcomes like LBW and PTB.
+As compared to non-Hispanic white women, African American mother face over a 6% higher rate of LBW infants.
+While not statistically causal in nature, there is a consistent positive relationship between racial discrimination faced by the mother and LBW children.